新聞中心

 Most high-end cellphone customers are business users who are wealthy but also tech-savvy, says Mr. Lin.
 These people usually want to have access to the Internet and their email boxes all the time, as well as music and other entertainment functions.
 But there are also tens of millions of people who paid upward of $400 for Motorola Inc.'s RAZR before the prices went down in the summer of 2005 because they considered the RAZR a symbol of fashion, style and social status.

-The U.S. trails other developed markets with just under 15% of the cellphone market defined as high end, which is made up mostly of smartphones and cellular personal digital assistants, including Research In Motion Inc.'s BlackBerry and Palm Inc.'s Treo, according to Hugues de la Vergne, an analyst at Gartner Inc. That market has grown from 6% of total cellphone shipments from 24 months ago to 8%, he says, or eight to 10 million units in 2004 and 15 to 17 million in 2006 by estimates.
+The U.S. trails other developed markets with just under 15% of the cellphone market defined as high end, which is made up mostly of s and cellular personal digital assistants, including Research In Motion Inc.'s BlackBerry and Palm Inc.'s Treo, according to Hugues de la Vergne, an analyst at Gartner Inc. That market has grown from 6% of total cellphone shipments from 24 months ago to 8%, he says, or eight to 10 million units in 2004 and 15 to 17 million in 2006 by estimates.

 Increasingly there are also pockets of tremendous affluence in the emerging markets, where gadgets reflect wealth and social status.
 High-end phones in these markets can cost $500, while even more exclusive premium phones that are priced as high as $20,000 are selling well.
 For example, Chinese handset maker TCL decorates some cellphones with diamonds and other precious gems.
 And Nokia Corp. has a premium model line called Vertu, which makes phones that range from $5,000 to $20,000.